chidebeprince/Aptos-nft-marketplace-bounty/README.md

 ## Replace "yourWalletAddress" with Petra wallet address
 * Copy the wallet address from your newly created or existing petra wallet account.
 * Go to the settings tab of your wallet and click on "Manage account", put in your password and then copy your private key and keep it safe.
 We'll use it later on.
 * Locate these files in the explorer `NFTMarketplace.move`, `Move.toml` in the contracts/source directory and `.env` file in the frontend_ directory.
-Replace "yourWalletAddress" with the wallet address of your petra account, the one you copied earlier.
+Locate and replace "yourWalletAddress" with the wallet address of your petra account, the one you copied earlier.

 ## Set up environment and start server
 Open a terminal and run the following commands one after the other: